tdwg/tcs2/docs/feature-report/README.md

 Names) are values in an enumeration (owl:Class in the TDWG Taxon Concept LSID Ontology).

-By elevating the values from the Taxon Relationship type enumeration to first-class TCS properties and leaving the syntax out of the standard, people can choose whether to hang them off the subject Taxon Concept, or use them in a utility object outside TCS, for example the Darwin Core Resource Relationship
+By elevating the values from the Taxon Relationship Type enumeration to first-class TCS properties and leaving the syntax out of the standard, people can choose whether to hang them off the subject Taxon Concept, or use them in a utility object outside TCS, for example the Darwin Core Resource Relationship